menu

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Rochester is worth considering.

-Rochester is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Rochester doesn't have a public transportation system that people use for their commute.

 Demographics

-In terms of college education, Rochester is nearly on par with the US average for all cities of 21.84%: 18.25% of adults 25 and older in Rochester have a bachelor's degree or advanced degree.
+The education level of Rochester citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.25% of adults 25 and older in Rochester have a college degree.

 The per capita income in Rochester in 2022 was $31,228, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $124,912 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.